tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/2d: 'proper' transparency accumulation
 - radiance-cascades/2d: suslik's blend between cascades
 - radiance-cascades/2d: how to fix the ringing artifacts?
+- radiance-cascades/2d: rename irradiance to fluence

 ## Pending
+- radiance-cascades/3d: compute fluence texture
+- radiance-cascades/3d: raymarch primary rays through the fluence texture
 - radiance-cascades/3d: trace cascade 0 probe rays, collecting into probe buffer
 - radiance-cascades/3d: debug render probes
-- radiance-cascades/3d: raymarch primary rays through the fluence texture
+- radiance-cascades/3d: transparent objects are darker the further away they are..

 - radiance-cascades/3d: texture wrapper that tracks version will be used for resizing the